Required Minimum Distributions from Retirement Plans

 - You were incarcerated or a foreign country imposed restrictions on you.

-Yes, the IRS may grant you a waiver during a subsequent examination of your tax return, even if you do not go through a self-certification.
+The IRS may grant you a waiver during a subsequent examination of your tax return, even if you do not go through a self-certification.

-What Happens After the Death of the Plan Holder?
+What Happens After the Death of a Plan Holder

 It may be an unpleasant topic, but this is a real concern for a lot of people.
 For the year in which the account holder dies, the regular required minimum distribution must still be made.
 For the following year, the required minimum distribution will depend on the age of the beneficiary.